mtglo/mtglo/docs/readme.md

-# MTGLO Design Docs

-This section contains the documentation for the MTGLO project.
+# Magic the Gathering Library Online

+MTGLO is a project that can be used to track your Magic: The Gathering collection, decklists, and deck primers.

+This site details the system design and implementation documentation.